-If your meter isn’t accessible (for example, if it’s awkward to reach, or you have sight problems), your gas and electricity provider should be able to arrange for someone to come out and read it for you on a regular basis.
+What if your meter isn’t accessible - for example, if it’s awkward to reach, or you have sight problems?
+Your gas and electricity provider should be able to arrange for someone to come out and read it for you on a regular basis.

 A smart meter allows you to see the actual cost of the gas or electricity you use.
 It also provides information for each appliance, so you can see exactly how much your Netflix addiction is setting you back.

 The data can be accessed remotely via a digital display screen.
 Once you’ve started to give your utility supplier with regular meter readings, you can start to understand exactly how much energy you use.